 For many MacBook users such as yourself, this is the last line of defense against problems, because the "Disk Utility" has the power to resolve several of them at once; frozen screen included.

-This is a suite of diagnostics capable of performing tests on your MacBook’s hardware.
-The tests determine what hardware component may be at fault and give appropriate solutions to them.
+This is a suite of diagnostics capable of performing tests on your MacBook's hardware.
+The tests determine what hardware components may be at fault and give appropriate solutions to them.

 Prior to 2013, Mac computers used "AHT" (Apple Hardware Test) in lieu of Apple Diagnostics.
 Here's what you need to do:

 When all else fails, you have to look elsewhere to solve your problems.
 Have you heard of a particular data recovery software that boasts unique features?
-Features capable of getting back data regardless of the manner it was lost?
+Are features capable of getting back data regardless of the manner it was lost?